keithrbennett/keithrbennett.github.io/_posts/2012-01-28-class_eval-instance_eval-eval.md

 => true
 ```

-&#8230;which is why the Kernel.methods.include? above worked.
+...which is why the Kernel.methods.include? above worked.

 Although _class_eval_ didn&#8217;t work, _instance_eval_ will work: